 "Under the effects of significant sleep inertia (when performance and situational awareness are degraded immediately after waking up), the first officer perceived the oncoming aircraft as being on a collision course and began a descent to avoid it," Canada's Transportation Safety Board said.

 "This occurrence underscores the challenge of managing fatigue on the flight deck," said chief investigator Jon Lee.

 The incident occurred at night on board a Boeing 767 twin engine passenger plane flying from Toronto to Zurich in Switzerland with 95 passengers and eight crew.

 The report said the first officer had just woken up, disoriented, from a long nap, when he learned from the pilot that a U.S. cargo plane was flying toward them.

 "The FO (First Officer) initially mistook the planet Venus for an aircraft but the captain advised again that the target was at the 12 o'clock position (straight ahead) and 1,000 feet (305 meters) below," said the report.

 "When the FO saw the oncoming aircraft, the FO interpreted its position as being above and descending towards them.
 The FO reacted to the perceived imminent collision by pushing forward on the control column," the report continued.

 The airliner dropped about 400 feet before the captain pulled back on the control column.
-Fourteen passengers and two crew were hurt, and seven needed hospital treatment.
-None were wearing seat belts, even though the seat-belt sign was on.
+Fourteen passengers and two crew were hurt, and seven were taken to hospital in Zurich.
+None were wearing seat belts, even though the seat-belt sign was illuminated.

 The safety board said the crew did not fully understand the risks of tiredness during night flights.